TADA Module 1: Training for Intermediate/Advanced R Users

 TADA_FieldValuesPie(dataset_flags, field = "TADA.ActivityType.Flag")

-Any results flagged as “Invalid” are recognized in the QAQC Validation Table as having some data quality issue.
-“NonStandardized” means that the format has not been fully vetted or processed, while “Valid” confirms that the characteristic combination is widely recognized as correctly formatted.
-Let’s add any invalid results to the removed data frame for later review.
+Any results flagged as “Suspect” are recognized in the QAQC Validation Table as having some data quality issue.
+“NonStandardized” means that the format has not been fully vetted or processed, while “Pass” confirms that the characteristic combination is widely recognized as correctly formatted.
+Let’s add any suspect results to the removed data frame for later review.

 Note: if you find any errors in the QAQC Validation Table, please contact the WQX Help Desk at WQX@epa.gov to help correct it.
 Thanks in advance!